Applications for the 2024 spring semester class are currently open.

-The class meets every weekday during IAP (January) from 9:00 AM to 6:00 PM with a one-hour break for lunch.
-There will be several review sessions before the certification examinations take place in the spring.
+The class meets every Tuesday and Saturday during the fall and spring semesters.
+Virtual lectures take place from 6:00 to 10:00 PM on Tuesdays.
+In-person lectures and trainings then take place at Pro EMS from 9:00 AM to 5:00 PM on Saturdays.
+There will be several review sessions before the certification examinations occur.
 During and after the completion of the EMT-B class, students are expected to become active members of MIT EMS, to include volunteering as crew members on the ambulance a minimum of 12 hours per month and attending monthly drills and general body meetings.

 If you are interested in padding your resume for employers, graduate schools, or medical schools, then this is NOT the class for you.
 EMT-B certification means nothing without work experience as an EMT.
 However, working as an EMT is a very fulfilling experience, and after this course you will want to work on an ambulance as soon as possible!

-For more information on our EMT class, please contact our Class Officer.
+For more information on our EMT class, please contact our Class Officers.

 To become an EMT with MIT EMS, you must meet the following requirements: